 It should be noted that the decision on implementation might not purely be made on the overall ranking of a project, i.e. a project that has a lower rank overall could still be pursued based on a particular aspect - for example the potential for improving pedestrian priority and movement in the town centre.

-Table 1: Action Plan
+Table 1: Action Plan excludes: commuted sums, Section 278 payments, preliminaries, contingencies & professional fees

-Impact on experience of town centre (5 - transformational, 1- neutral) Impact on Numbers (5 - high, 1- low) Cost (5 - low, 1 - high) Constraints (Planning, Listed Building etc.) (5 - few complications, 1 - difficult to achieve) Funding - Likelihood of attracting grant funding/ investment from 3rd party (5 - high, 1 - low)
+- Impact on experience of town centre (5 transformational, 1- neutral) - Cost (5 low, 1 high) - Constraints (Planning, Listed Building etc.) (5 few complications, 1 difficult to achieve) - Funding Likelihood of attracting grant funding/ investment from 3rd party (5 high, 1 low)